Introducing: Arts Inc – The Spot for Creativity

-Arts Council Wood Buffalo (ACWB) has begun the process of creating an arts incubator space that can support and nurture a diverse range of arts and culture in our region.
+Arts Council Wood Buffalo has begun the process of creating an arts incubator space in the former Landmark Cinema building in downtown Fort McMurray.
+Arts Inc, which will be designed to support and nurture a diverse range of arts and culture for residents across the Fort McMurray Wood Buffalo region.

-After engaging with the public in Fall 2020 and completing a feasibility study with Akron Engineering in March 2021, it’s time to share our findings with the community.
+After engaging with the public in Fall 2020 and completing a feasibility study with Akron Engineering in March 2021, the findings are now available.
+Review the Arts Incubator Feasibility Study.

 “To conclude, based on Akron’s comprehensive research, which is summarized in the Feasibility Study Report, we confirm that the former downtown Landmark Cinema Building is an excellent choice to be repurposed to an arts incubator for Fort McMurray Wood Buffalo.
 When completed, this great initiative will be a value-added asset for the community and the fruition of Arts Council Wood Buffalo’s Strategic Priorities.”
 (Arts Incubator Feasibility Study, pg.
 XI)